-- Mount Gellert**: a 235 meters high hill from where you can admire beautiful views of the Danube River.
-Don't forget to go up at some point during your visit to Budapest to contrast the view that this cruise will offer you.
+- Mount Gellert: a 235 meters high hill from where you can admire beautiful views of the Danube River.
+Do not forget to go up at some point during your visit to Budapest to contrast the view that this cruise will offer you.

-- Clark Adam ter**: the traffic circle at the zero kilometer point of the city of Budapest built by the same engineer who designed the Chain Bridge.
+- Clark Adam ter: the traffic circle where is located the km zero of the city of Budapest built by the same engineer who designed the Chain Bridge.

-Halfway through the tour you can also enjoy a dinner consisting of three hot dishes and two drinks of your choice between wine, beer or juice.
+Halfway through the tour you can also enjoy a dinner consisting of three hot dishes and a choice of two beverages: wine, beer or juice.
 The dishes you will taste on this cruise are typical of Hungarian gastronomy.
-You will be able to choose from some of them like:
+You will be able to choose from some of them:

 - Spiced cottage cheese cream